Pat Lorje

-Pat Lorje (pronounced "lor ee eh") was a Canadian politician.
+Pat Lorje (pronounced "lor ee eh") is a retired Canadian politician.
 She represented the riding of Saskatoon Southeast in the Saskatchewan Legislature from 1991 to 2003, and also served two stints as a Saskatoon City Councillor, serving a total of 22 years on Council.

 Early life and career

 Lorje was born in Eastend, Saskatchewan in 1947 and attended school in the hamlet of Caron, near Moose Jaw.
 Her father, Rod Wilkening, was a pilot with the Royal Canadian Air Force who served in the Second World War and re-enlisted during the Korean War; however, he was killed in a car accident before leaving to Korea.
 Lorje was the oldest of four children left to their mother, Phyllis.
 Growing up in relative poverty, Lorje secured a governor general's scholarship and attended the University of Saskatchewan in Saskatoon and earned a bachelor's degree in psychology.
 As an undergraduate she got involved in politics, serving on student council.
 After graduating she put graduate studies on hold for three years to move to Holland with her husband, Ted.
 They returned to Saskatoon in 1972 and Lorje completed a master's degree in psychology, and she was subsequently hired as the first psychologist at the Saskatoon Mental Health Centre.